confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/podvm-mkosi/README.md

 qemu-img convert -f raw -O qcow2 build/system.raw build/system.qcow2
 ```

+#### Firmware expectations on GCE

+When the pod VM runs on Google Cloud's SEV-capable `n2d-*` instances the
+virtual firmware only probes `\EFI\BOOT\BOOTX64.EFI`.
+The mkosi finalize
+step copies the generated Unified Kernel Image from `\EFI\Linux\*.efi` to
+that fallback path automatically, ensuring the VM boots without any manual
+intervention.

 ## Debug image

 There is a debug variant of the image that provides a specific configuration to debug things within